NCT 2020 Resonance: Background and release

 On September 15, 2020, it was announced that all current members of NCT would finally reunite as NCT 2020 following their first studio album, NCT 2018 Empathy, in 2018.
 A teaser video, titled "Interlude: Resonance," was released on September 20.
 The album's name, Resonance, was announced a day later, with the album to be released in two parts: the first would be released on October 12 while the second part would receive a November release in the same year.
 NCT groups NCT 127, NCT Dream, and WayV were confirmed to be part of Resonance, with WayV's Xiaojun, Hendery, and Yangyang officially being inducted in NCT through the project.
 Two new NCT members, Sungchan and Shotaro, would debut with Part 1s release, bringing the total number of members to 23.
 Pre-orders for the album began on September 21.
 Another teaser video, named "Year Party," was released the next day, which featured all members assembling.
 On September 23, the 23 members gathered in a V Live broadcast where Sungchan and Shotaro were officially introduced to the public.

-In accordance to the album's release schedule, a short music video for NCT Dream's "Déjà Vu" was released on October 8, 2020, through the group's YouTube channel, with the music video for NCT U's "Misfit" released a day later.
+Following the album's release schedule, a short music video for NCT Dream's "Déjà Vu" was released on October 8, 2020, through the group's YouTube channel, with the music video for NCT U's "Misfit" released a day later.
 Along with its parental album, the music video for "Make a Wish (Birthday Song)" was then released on October 12, 2020, while the music video for "From Home" was released on October 19.
-The physical album comes in two versions: Past and Future, with different packages for the Korean edition and the international edition.
+The physical album comes in two versions: Past and Future, with different packages for the Korean and international editions.

 On November 9, SM Entertainment confirmed that the second part of the album would be released on November 23, 2020.
 Previously, during the announcement for Resonance Pt.
 1, the company stated that the NCT 2020 Project would consist of two parts.